dawidzmarzlik/monte-carlo/README.md

 # monte-carlo
-Driving School Management Platform "Monte Carlo" carried out as part of the course of studies.
+Driving School Management Platform "Monte Carlo" group project carried out as part of the course of studies.